Apparlim/phishing-email-detector/README.md

 4. Push to the branch (`git push origin feature/improvement`)
 5. Open a Pull Request

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

-This tool is designed to assist in identifying potential phishing emails but should not be the sole method of email security.
+This tool is designed to assist in identifying potential phishing emails but should not be the only kind of the method of email security.
 Always verify suspicious emails through official channels.

-## 🙏 Acknowledgments
+## Acknowledgments

 - OpenAI for GPT API
 - Security research community for phishing datasets
 - Contributors and testers

-## 📧 Contact
+## Contact

 For questions or support, please open an issue on GitHub